Locally Driven Transportation Energy Choices

 - Electric Vehicles in Rural Communities

-Find more EEJ case studies on the Alternative Fuels Data Center.
+Find more case studies on the Alternative Fuels Data Center.

-Clean Cities and Communities coalitions are helping improve equitable access to clean transportation options by engaging with their local communities to co-develop projects and solutions that meet real, on-the-ground needs.
-Coalition activities can advance energy and environmental justice (EEJ) goals and benefit underserved and overburdened communities in a variety of ways, including:
+Clean Cities and Communities coalitions are helping to ensure that the benefits of new transportation technologies are available to all Americans by engaging with their local communities to co-develop projects and solutions that meet real, on-the-ground needs.
+Coalition activities can advance local transportation energy choices and benefit all communities in America in a variety of ways, including:

 - Improving air quality